-The theme for Carers Week 2023 was 'Recognising and supporting carers in the community'.
+The theme for Carers Week 2024 is 'Putting carers on the map'.

 We all have a role to play in recognising and supporting carers in the community, whether it's by providing support to a member of your local community group or connecting with a family member or friend who is caring for someone.

 You can find out more about Carers Week and how to get involved at carersweek.org

 Carers Week's 2023 campaign: Cross-Government action to identify and support carers

 Millions of people across the UK care unpaid for family and friends who have a disability, illness, mental health condition or need extra help as they grow older.
 Their support is crucial, but often comes at a cost to their health and financial resilience.